questdb/kafka-questdb-connector/kafka-questdb-connector-samples/stocks/readme.md

 ## What does this sample do?
 This sample project demonstrates how to feed changes from a Postgres table to QuestDB.
 It uses the [Debezium Postgres connector](https://debezium.io/documentation/reference/1.9/connectors/postgresql.html) to capture changes from a [Postgres database](https://www.postgresql.org/) and feed them to a [Kafka](https://kafka.apache.org/) topic.
 The [Kafka QuestDB connector](https://github.com/questdb/kafka-questdb-connector) then reads from the Kafka topic and writes the changes to a [QuestDB](questdb.io/) table.
 QuestDB is used for analytical queries on data and to feed the data to a Grafana dashboard for visualization.

 The project can be seen as a reference architecture for a data pipeline that feeds changes from a Postgres database to QuestDB.
 Postgres is an excellent [transaction/OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) database.
-It excells with simple short-running queries.
+It excels with simple short-running queries.
 Hence, the `stock` table contains only the most recent snapshot of the data.
 It stores no history at all.

 QuestDB is a time-series database which shines with time-series analytics.
 It is a great fit for storing historical data.
 The `stock` table inside QuestDB contains the full history of the `stock` table in Postgres.
 Whenever a stock price in Postgres is updated the change is written to QuestDB as a new row.